 We’ll do all we can to contact you within 24 hours of being told that you’ve been detained or arrested, and will give you a prisoner pack with information for British prisoners in the UAE.
 We cannot get you out of prison, prevent the local authorities from deporting you after your prison sentence, or interfere in criminal or civil court proceedings.

 Notarial and documentary services

-British Embassy Dubai can only provide a very limited range of notarial and documentary services.
+The British embassy in Abu Dhabi can only provide a very limited range of notarial and documentary services.
 See the full list of notarial and documentary services we provide.

-The British embassy in Dubai does not provide legalisation services.
+The British embassy in Abu Dhabi does not provide legalisation services.
 Follow the steps below on getting a document legalised in the United Arab Emirates.